-Smaller businesses will benefit from substantial improvements and greater flexibility made in the Working Capital Guarantee Program effective April 1, 1996.
-Smaller banks designated Level “B” lenders will now have delegated authority to lend up to $2.0 million per exporter, with a total limit per lender of $25.0 million.
-Loans up to $3.5 million per exporter can now be approved by Level “A” lenders who have a total limit of $50.0 million.
-And a new designation, Level “AA," will enable the largest banks to approve loans up to $5.0 million per exporter with their own lending limit raised to $75.0 million.
+Smaller businesses benefit from substantial improvements and greater flexibility made in the Working Capital Guarantee Program.
+Smaller banks designated Level “B” lenders are delegated be authority to lend up to $2.0 million per exporter, with a total limit per lender of $25.0 million.
+Loans up to $3.5 million per exporter can be approved by Level “A” lenders who have a total limit of $50.0 million.
+Level “AA,” enables the largest banks to approve loans up to $5.0 million per exporter with their own lending limit raised to $75.0 million.

-Easing the burden of total financing costs, the Ex–Im Bank will be sharing its facility fee (1.50 percent) with the delegated authority lender.
-The lender will now retain 1.25 percent and remit only 0.25 percent of the facility fee to the Bank for all loans up to $2.0 million.
-And the facility fee will be shared equally between the lender and the Ex–Im Bank for just that portion of larger loans exceeding $2.0 million.
+Easing the burden of total financing costs, the Ex–Im Bank shares its facility fee (1.50 percent) with the delegated authority lender.
+The lender retains 1.25 percent and remits only 0.25 percent of the facility fee to the Bank for all loans up to $2.0 million.
+And the facility fee is shared equally between the lender and the Ex–Im Bank for just that portion of larger loans exceeding $2.0 million.

-Two changes are being implemented to enlarge the range of acceptable collateral for working capital guarantees.
-First, costs incurred by service companies in the fulfillment of export sales -- e.g., design, engineering, labor and overhead expenses connected with particular contracts -- can now be a part of the collateral base.
-Previously lacking traditional collateral -- viz. inventories -- this revision will facilitate working capital credits for service companies such as environmental consulting and architectural/engineering firms.
+The range of acceptable collateral for working capital guarantees is enlarged.
+First, costs incurred by service companies in the fulfillment of export sales — e.g., design, engineering, labor and overhead expenses connected with particular contracts — are a part of the collateral base.
+Previously lacking traditional collateral — viz. inventories — this facilitates working capital credits for service companies such as environmental consulting and architectural/engineering firms.

-And second, certain loan structuring requirements can now be “customized” on a case-by-case basis when accounts receivable are due and collectible through a smaller company’s offshore affiliates.
-Further, the collateral requirement for performance guarantees is being reduced from 50 percent to 25 percent.
+And second, certain loan structuring requirements can be “customized” on a case-by-case basis when accounts receivable are due and collectible through a smaller company’s offshore affiliates.
+Further, the collateral requirement for performance guarantees is 25 percent.

 The Ex–Im Bank is seeking further ways to meet the needs and expectations of the smaller business.
-Ms. Haley has recognized that more smaller US companies are engaged in exporting each year, and that these smaller exporters contribute substantially to job creation and entrepreneurial expansion within the United States.
+Smaller exporters contribute substantially to job creation and entrepreneurial expansion within the United States.

-Your comments and suggestions for these pages are most welcome!
+Your comments and suggestions for these pages are most welcomed!